Powder Coating Resins and their Properties

 Applications

-Due to their weather resistance, polyesters are suitable for all outdoor applications such as facade elements, window frames, garden and camping furniture, lighting fixtures and two-wheeled vehicles, etc.
+Due to their weather resistance, polyesters are suitable for all outdoor applications such as facade elements, window frames, agricultural equipment, garden and camping furniture, lighting fixtures and two-wheeled vehicles, etc.

 Polyurethane Resin